Today we’re looking at the Seiko Shogun vs Sumo.

 Usually, diver’s watches come with bezels and as per standard procedure, these bezels are unidirectional.
 They rotate in only one direction which is counter-clockwise.
 Unidirectional bezels are important for the safety of the diver as they ensure that whatever mistake is made, you’re safe.
 Let’s explain.

-For instance, say you knock on something or your watch tugs on something and the bezel mistakenly moves.
-In this situation, the movement of the bezel would gain time rather than lose time so that you spend less time in water rather than more time.
-This way, you’re safer and less likely to run out of Oxygen from staying too long under water.
+The unidirectional bezels are important in the case of any minor accident that could adjust the movement of the bezels.
+In such a situation, because the bezel is moving in one direction, the movement of the bezel would gain time rather than lose time.
+So, you will end up spending less time underwater than spending more time.
+This way, you’re safer and less likely to run out of Oxygen from staying too long underwater.

-Now, to the markers of the Seiko Shogun vs Sumo.
+Next is the markers of the Seiko Shogun and Sumo.
 They both feature a large arrow which acts as the main marker.
 And then there are the second, minute, and hour markers as well.

 The minutes and seconds on the bezel are represented by the same markers which are small, white dots.
 At every fifth minute/second, these dots turn into slim, tick lines also in white.
 As for the hour markers, there are no hour markers.
 Instead, at every tenth second/minute, the markers are represented by Arabic numerals.
 These numerals count from 10 to 50.
 The 60th minute is represented by the large arrow we talked about earlier.